 A 2019 study in Nature Communications documented that nearly 10–20% of people deal with excessive sleepiness to some degree.

-Studies have found an association between excessive daytime sleepiness and certain variations in the HCRTR2, PATJ, AR-OPHN1, KSR2,, and PDE4D genes.
+Studies have found an association between EDS and changes in certain genes like HCRTR2, PATJ, AR-OPHN1, KSR2, and PDE4D.

-The HCRTR2 gene encodes a protein that belongs to the G-protein coupled receptor, involved in the regulation of appetite, energy balance, neuroendocrine functions, and wake promotion.
+The HCRTR2 gene encodes a protein belonging to the G-protein coupled receptor, involved in regulating appetite, energy balance, neuroendocrine functions, and wake promotion.

 Latest research studies suggest that variations in the HCRTR2 gene may influence the sleep-wake process.